radhikapathak04/Personal-Portfolio/README.md

-# Interactive Portfolio Website
+# Complete Business Website

 ## Project Overview
-This project is an **Interactive Personal Portfolio Website** created using HTML, CSS, and JavaScript.
-The website includes form validation, interactive elements, and dynamic behavior to enhance user experience.
+This project is a **Complete Responsive Business Website** developed using HTML, CSS, and JavaScript.
+The website represents a business and includes multiple pages, responsive layout, and interactive functionality.

 ---

 ## Objectives
-- Add JavaScript functionality to the portfolio
+- Build a multi-page business website
+- Implement responsive design for all devices
-- Implement form validation with error messages
+- Add a contact form with validation
-- Create interactive and dynamic webpage elements
+- Apply modern web design principles

 ---